emukungu/dashboard/README.md

 # Dashboard
-This is a dashboard for tracking the progress of the various programs offered by Sama aimed to help make improvements based on the feedback reflected in the graghs.
+This is a dashboard for tracking the progress of the various programs offered by Sama aimed to help make improvements based on the feedback reflected in the graphs.

 ## Technologies Used
 * Node js
 * Express
 * Mongo database
 * jquery

 ## Setting up the project
 Clone repository from link below